JonasDev17/Q42.ImagePreview.Net/README.md

 # Q42.ImagePreview.Net

+This version of Q42.ImagePreview.Net has been update for .NET 5.0+

 Server & Client component for creating and rendering ~200 byte images (25% of original preview size).

 Look at [this blog post](http://q42.com/blog/post/133591843068/imagepreview-library) for more details.